espruino/BangleApps/apps/gipy/README.md

 - a *gps* indicator (blinking) on the top right if you lose gps signal
 - a *lost* indicator on the top right if you stray too far away from path

+### Lost

 If you stray away from path we will rescale the display to continue displaying nearby segments and display the direction to follow as a black segment.

+Note that while lost, the app will slow down a lot since it will start scanning all possible points to figure out where you are.
+On path it just needed to scan a few points ahead and behind.

 ![Lost](lost.png)

+The distance to next point displayed corresponds to the length of the black segment.

 ### Settings